 Air Jordan III: Released in 1988

-Hatfield started as he meant to go one with this eye-catching sneaker, dropping the Nike Swoosh logo and adding elephant print panels, black and white uppers, and, of course, the now iconic Jumpman Logo.
+Hatfield started as he meant to go on with this eye-catching sneaker, dropping the Nike Swoosh logo and adding elephant print panels, black and white uppers, and the now iconic Jumpman Logo.
 The sneaker felt fresh and futuristic when it was first released in the late 80s and continues to be at the vanguard of sneaker design today.

 |Year first release:||1988|

 |Current market value:||$431|

 Another game-changing, risk-taking, and ground-breaking design, the Air Jordan XI found its way onto the court back in May 1995 as part of the NBA playoffs and quickly became a pop culture favorite after starring (alongside MJ) in the cult classic sci-fi animation Space Jam.